slatedocs/slate/source/includes/_instances.md

 custom-fields | a hash of custom-fields with thier value |

-Here's the example of the JSON request and response that you may use
+You can find at the right area an example of the JSON request and response

 ```shell
 curl -H "Content-Type:application/json" \